Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 The project was divided into four work packages, each addressing a specific objective.

-Work Package 1 focused on spatial and temporal sampling in Scotland.
-Salmon from a single hatchery were monitored through spring, summer, and autumn across three production sites.
-In autumn, fish were divided into functional and control diet groups for an eight-week trial.
-The functional diet was enriched with long-chain omega-3 fatty acids, marine-derived proteins, antioxidants, and vitamins, designed to support robustness and gill health.
-PGD scores, histopathology, microbiota profiling, transcriptomics (RNA-seq), and environmental data were collected.
+Work Package 1 focused on spatial and temporal sampling across Scottish production sites.
+Salmon from a single hatchery were monitored through spring, summer, and autumn across three production sites (2021 input).
+In autumn, fish were divided into test feed and control diet groups for an eight-week trial at one selected site.
+The experimental diet was enriched with long-chain omega-3 fatty acids, marine-derived proteins, antioxidants, and vitamins, designed to support robustness and gill health.
+Gross PGD & AGD scores, histopathology, microbiota profiling, transcriptomics (RNA-seq), and environmental data were collected.

 Work Package 2 focused on biomarker development.
 Gill swabs and tissues were analysed for microbial diversity, histological changes, and gene expression.
 RNA-seq and high-throughput qPCR on the BioMark X platform were used to identify differentially expressed genes linked to disease progression.
 Candidate gene biomarkers were then shared with industry stakeholders for evaluation.

 Work Package 3 extended testing to Tasmania.
-Under warmer seawater conditions, fish were fed functional or control diets for eight weeks and monitored for PGD, microbial composition, histopathology, and gene expression.
+Under warmer seawater conditions (2019-2020), fish were monitored for AGD, microbial composition, histopathology, and gene expression.
 This allowed validation of gene biomarkers across distinct environments and provided insights into the role of climate in shaping gill disease.

 Work Package 4 emphasised knowledge transfer.
 Findings were disseminated via stakeholder websites, reports, peer-reviewed publications, conference presentations, and a dedicated SAIC workshop.